-CachingProvider
+CachingProvider to

 temporarily cache Java objects.
 It provides a common way for Java programs